Eurovision Young Musicians: Format

-Each country is represented by one young talented musician that performs a piece of classical music of his or her choice accompanied by the local orchestra of the host broadcaster and a jury, composed of international experts, decides the top 3 participants.
-From 1986 to 2012 and again in 2018, a semi-final round took place a few days before the Contest, and the jury decided as well which countries qualified for the final.
+Each country is represented by one young talented musician that performs a piece of classical music of their choice accompanied by the local orchestra of the host broadcaster and a jury, composed of international experts, decides the top three participants.
+From 1986 to 2012 and again in 2018, a semi-final round took place a few days before the contest, and the jury decided as well which participants qualified for the final.

+A new feature added for the 2008 contest was the audience prize, with both the live audience at the venue and television viewers in the host country being able to vote by SMS to choose their favourite musician.

-A preliminary round took place in 2014, with the jury scoring each musician and performance, however all participating countries automatically qualified for the final.
+A new preliminary round took place in 2014, with the jury scoring each musician and performance, however all participants automatically qualified for the final.
+The scores in this round were taken into consideration with those in the Grand Final to help the jury decide the three prize winners.
 The semi final elimination stage of the contest was expected to return in 2016.
-However the semi-finals were later removed due to the low number of participating countries that year.
+However the semi-finals were later removed due to the low number of participants that year.

-In 1992 and 1994, a compilation CD was released by the host broadcaster and supported by an independent record label.
+For a number of past contests (1992, 1994, 1998 and 2002), a compilation album was released by the host broadcaster and supported by an independent record label.

 Participation

-Eligible participants include primarily Active Members (as opposed to Associate Members) of the EBU.
-Active members are those who are located in states that fall within the European Broadcasting Area, or are member states of the Council of Europe.
+Eligible participants include primarily active member broadcasters (as opposed to associate members) of the EBU.
+Active members are located in countries that fall within the European Broadcasting Area, or are member states of the Council of Europe.

 The European Broadcasting Area is defined by the International Telecommunication Union: